-The Department of Clinical Medicine at Aarhus University hereby invites to a symposium and workshop on systematic reviews and meta-analysis of animal studies.
-In line with the science community across the globe, we focus on high quality research, code of conduct, ethics, and translation of preclinical science to clinical medicine.
+The AUGUST Network at Department of Clinical Medicine, Aarhus University is happy to invite you to participate in its 2nd symposium and workshop on systematic reviews and meta-analyses of animal studies.
+In line with the science community across the globe, we focus on high quality research, code of conduct, ethics and the 3Rs and translation of preclinical science to clinical medicine.

 The following scientific groups will participate in the event: